Accessibility Services provides reasonable and appropriate accommodations for students with disabilities.

 - An assignment was not listed on the syllabus or LMS and is given to students one week or less to complete.

-- The deadline is listed on the syllabus but the student has not been provided the necessary information (lectures, presentations) to complete the assignment.
+- The deadline is listed on the syllabus but the student has not been provided the necessary information (from class lectures or presentations) to complete it until there is one week or less to the deadline.

-- An unexpected disability-related circumstance interferes with the ability to complete the assignment on time (i.e., disability-related absences).
+- An unexpected disability-related circumstance interferes with the ability to complete an assignment or take a test within the deadline requirements of the course.

 Accommodative Testing Procedures